+PTL met the staff who run the annuity desk service in June 2016 to review the process and methodology.
 In our opinion, the annuity desk provides a valuable service to policyholders.
 The staff on the annuity desk are well-equipped and trained for their role.

-The communications 6 months and 2 months prior to expected retirement date are comprehensive and of good quality.
-There is a detailed guide "Countdown to Retirement" which is helpful for policyholders.
+The communications 6 months and 2 months prior to expected retirement date and from age 50 are comprehensive and of good quality.
+There is a detailed guide 'Countdown to Retirement' which is helpful for policyholders.
 The team dealing with enquiries appeared well-trained and resourced for their work.

-Communications and Support - Proactive engagement with policyholders to seek their feedback
+Proactive engagement with policyholders to seek their feedback